 How does aviation contribute to climate change?

-Carbon dioxide emissions from flights account for approximately 6% of the total CO2 emissions in the UK.
+Carbon dioxide (CO2) emissions from flights account for approximately 7% of the total CO2 emissions in the UK.
 However, planes flying at high altitudes also emit a number of other substances that contribute to global warming.
 These include nitrous oxides, water vapour and the formation of contrails and cirrus clouds.
-The effect of these additional emissions is still the subject of scientific research but it is generally accepted that they, at very least, double the effect of carbon dioxide alone, and quite possibly have a much greater effect.
-Carbon dioxide emissions from aviation in the UK have increased significantly over the last 25 years from 12.5 million tonnes in 1985 to 21.5 million tonnes in 1995 and to 33.3 million tonnes in 2010 and a projected 39.4 million tonnes by 2020.
+The effect of these additional emissions is still the subject of scientific research but it is generally accepted that they, at least, double the effect of CO2 alone.
+Carbon dioxide emissions from aviation in the UK have increased significantly over the last 25 years from 12.5 million tonnes in 1985 to 21.5 million tonnes in 1995, 33.3 million tonnes in 2010 and a projected 39.4 million tonnes by 2020.
 The advice of the independent Committee on Climate Change is that UK aviation emissions must be no higher than 37.5 million tonnes of CO2 in 2050.

 The government is committed to reducing UK greenhouse gas emissions by 80% by 2050 and to stabilise aviation emissions by 2050 at 2005 levels.
 The Committee on Climate Change has calculated that to achieve this result then passenger numbers cannot increase by more than 60% over the period, a figure that is much smaller than the predictions for unconstrained growth over the period.
 Aircraft are continually becoming more fuel efficient but these gains are typically about 1% per annum and are therefore far outstripped by the increases in air travel.
 The industry is experimenting with the use of biofuels, which have been trialled on a number of flights, typically with some engines using biofuel and others using conventional fuel.
 There are, of course, considerable doubts as to how biofuels can be produced in a sustainable manner.
 The Government does not expect biofuels to have a significant impact as an alternative to conventional aviation fuel in the near future.
 As from 1 January 2012 air travel within the EU was incorporated into the EU Emissions Trading System.
 The intention is to reduce aviation emissions by 5% per annum compared to 2004-06 levels but this is dependent on extending the scheme to all flights - worldwide - which depart from an EU airport.
 This aspect is facing considerable international opposition, especially from the US, China and India, and it is too early to judge what the eventual outcome will be.